AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/subscribe-to-data-ingestion-events.md

     ![Webhook.site](assets/ioevents-webhook-home.png)
 1. Click the **Edit** button in the top navigation
-1. As the Response body, enter `$request.query.challenge`.
+1. As the Response body, enter `$request.query.challenge$`.
 The Adobe I/O Events notifications we will set up later in this lesson send a challenge to the webhook, and requires that it be included in the response body.
 1. Click the **Save** button

     ![Edit the response](assets/ioevents-webhook-editResponse.png)